wilmixsolomon7/NJDOLLAR/README.md

 JAS
 ---

-JAS   is  the   Technology   invented   by  wilmix  jemin j  in c/c++.
+JAS   is  the   Technology   invented   by  wilmix  jemin j.